garygr2002/Rebalance/README.md

 ### -inflation fltn

 The annual expected rate of inflation, expressed as a percentage.
-The <i>fltn</i> argument must be a number, possibly with a decimal point, and it is required.
+The <i>fltn</i> argument must be a number, possibly with a decimal point, and is required.
 Among other possible uses, the software uses this value to compute the accumulated value of pensions that have no cost-of-living increase.
 For this purpose, the software assumes no inflation if this preference has not been set.

 ### -high sphg

 The record high of the Standard & Poor 500.
-The <i>sphg</i> argument must be a non-negative number, possibly with a decimal point, and it is required.
+The <i>sphg</i> argument must be a non-negative number, possibly with a decimal point, and is required.
 The software will use this value, if set, and the value of the Standard & Poor 500 today (see option, below) to upward-adjust the percentage of a portfolio allocated to equity investments.
 It will only do this for portfolios that so specify in the portfolio csv file.

 ### -close spcl

 The last close of the Standard & Poor 500.
-The <i>spcl</i> argument must be a non-negative number, possibly with a decimal point, and it is required.
+The <i>spcl</i> argument must be a non-negative number, possibly with a decimal point, and is required.
 The software will use this value, if set, and the value of the Standard and Poor 500 today (see option, below) to adjust the percentage of equity investment allocations in all portfolios.
 To skip this adjustment, the user may leave this preference unset.

 ### -today sptd

 The value of the Standard & Poor 500 on the day the software is run.
-The <i>sptd</i> argument must be a non-negative number, possibly with a decimal point, and it is required.
+The <i>sptd</i> argument must be a non-negative number, possibly with a decimal point, and is required.
 The software will use this value, if set, to perform adjustments to the equity investment allocations in all portfolios.
 It does this in conjunction with the S&P 500 high, and S&P 500 last close preferences previously discussed.
+Note that if this preference is not set, the software will rely  on per-portfolio specifications for equity weight, and will perform no adjustments.

 ### -x ncnt

 The <i>ncnt</i> argument must be a non-negative integer, and is required.
 It is the rebalance limit of same-type investments per account.
-This takes a little explanation: When a value (in dollars, for example) is allocated to a certain "type" of investment (i.e., small capitalization value stocks), the software may not be able to perfectly distribute the amount to the investments in that category.
+This takes a little explanation: When a value (in dollars, for example) is allocated to a certain "type" of investment (e.g., small capitalization value stocks), the software may not be able to perfectly distribute the amount to the investments in that category.
 A "perfect" distribution is one that exactly matches - to the penny - the known weight preferences for investments of that type.
 If the perfect allocation cannot be accomplished, the software will attempt to redistribute the residual to a subset of the investments.
 It will do this for each possible subset, looking for a subset that minimizes the residual.
 For minimum residuals, the software will choose an allocation that minimizes the standard deviation from an allocation that perfectly matches the desired weights for the investments in that category.
 Make sense?

 Why would an allocation not be able to exactly match the specified weights?
 At the level of individual funds in the account, there are two reasons.
 First, the fund may have a minimum investment which may not be met with a certain weight allocation.
 Second, for an ETF or stock, an investment may have a requirement, or preference for some whole or round number of shares that may not be met with a certain weight allocation.